Dental Veneers Malta - Treatment Options/Prices

 - Making an impression of your tooth which is used to make the custom veneer.

 - Sometimes a temporary veneer may be placed on your tooth while your veneer is being created at a dental laboratory (can take up to two weeks).

-- Pre-fixing evaluation stage is when your temporary veneer is removed, and the dentist inspects the now ready custom veneer for fitting.
+- The pre-fixing evaluation stage is when your temporary veneer is removed, and the dentist inspects the now ready custom veneer for fitting.

-- Bonding and cementing of the veneer occurs once the shape, shading and fit are all agreeable.
+- Bonding and cementing of the veneer occur once the shape, shading and fit are all agreeable.

 - Final touches occur at this stage including trims and polishing plus the removal of any excess cement

 - Depending on the amount of work done, your dentist may ask you to come back in one week’s time for a follow-up appointment to see how the veneer is working out for you and if you are noticing any issues.